 This section and the "Graphics" section provide a quick tutorial for a few common functions in SPSS, primarily to provide the reader with a feel for the SPSS user interface.
 This is not a comprehensive tutorial, but SPSS itself provides comprehensive tutorials and case studies through it's help menu.
 SPSS's help menu is more than a quick reference.
 It provides detailed information on how and when to use SPSS's various menu options.
 See the "Further Resources" section for more information.

-To perform a one sample t-test click "Analyze"→"Compare Means"→"One Sample T-Test" and the following dialogue box will appear:
+To perform a one sample t-test click "Analyze"→"Compare Means"→"One Sample T-Test" and the following dialog box will appear:

 The dialogue allows selection of any scale variable from the box at the left and a test value that represents a hypothetical mean.
 To find out the probability that the mean of "median_income" is fifty thousand, select the variable from the left-hand box, set the test value to fifty thousand and click "OK."
 Two tables will appear in the Output Viewer: